awesomediff/cs207-FinalProject/docs/milestone1.md

 ```python
 import awesomediff as ad
 ```
-- Generally, the user should initialize an AutoDiff object first using the module.
-The AutoDiff object can perform elementary math operations and functions.
+- Generally, the user should initialize an auto differentiation object (known as a `Variable` object in the package) for each variable they need in the function first using the module.
+- The user can form functions using the objects initialized to create more complex objects with elementary math operations and functions.
+- The elementary math operations and functions can be performed in the same way as the operations in numpy.
-- The constructor of an AutoDiff object takes in a function as input.
+- The constructor of a 'Variable' object takes in a scalar or a vector.
-- The user can calculate the derivative and the output value at a targeting evaluation point.
+- The user can calculate the derivative(s) and the output value(s) at a targeting evaluation point.

 Below are some example scenarios to demonstrate how the module works: